dive-be/laravel-stateful/README.md

 {
     // omitted for brevity

-    public function after(CheckoutWizard $object)
+    public function after(CheckoutWizard $wizard)
     {
         // run immediately after the transition
     }

-    public function before(CheckoutWizard $object)
+    public function before(CheckoutWizard $wizard)
     {
         // run just before the transition
     }
 }
 ```

-Like any guard, hooks can access the stateful object by defining a method argument called `$object`.
+Like any guard, hooks can access the stateful object by properly type-hinting a method argument.
-Any other type-hinted dependency will be injected by the container using method injection.

 ## Testing